-Nuclear power, a strategic asset toward reducing EU CO2 emissions
+Nuclear power, a strategic asset towards EU CO2 emissions reduction

 Accounting for one quarter of electricity produced in the EU, nuclear is the first electricity source and provides half of low-carbon electricity generation in Europe.
 In September 2020, the European Commission proposed to reinforce the objective of emissions reduction from -40% to at least -55% by 2030, compared with 1990 levels.
 In the long run, according to the European Commission, the EU should reach climate-neutrality to stand as a global leader in the fight against climate change.
 In this context, the European Commission estimates that an important nuclear power share will constitute, together with renewables, the backbone of a carbon-free European power system.

 Nuclear power, a pillar of European energy security

 The availability and geographical diversity of uranium resources guarantee secure supply to the EU.
 Moreover, the price of electricity is barely affected by fluctuations in nuclear fuel costs, in contrast to oil and gas.
 All these assets make nuclear energy a particularly reliable source of electricity and a pillar of European energy security.
 Through its mining activities